ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/EXECUTIVE_SUMMARY.md

 ## What Was Accomplished

 A fully segmented network was built inside VirtualBox using OPNsense 26.7 as a perimeter firewall.
-A Windows Server 2016 Domain Controller was configured with Active Directory and hardened with Windows Firewall.
+A Windows Server 2016 Domain Controller served as the target.
 A Splunk Enterprise instance was deployed with the Universal Forwarder ingesting Windows Security Events.
-REMnux served as the attack platform.
+REMnux on the WAN segment served as the attack platform.

 I generated a custom password list of one hundred entries, ending with the known-valid credential to guarantee a successful compromise for validation purposes.
 Hydra v9.5 was used to execute the attack over SMB port 445.